Elephants in Thailand

 Thailand has a long history of the domestication and use of elephants.
 It is said that one of the first ever depictions of the Thai people occurs on a frieze at Angkor Wat showing a Thai military unit complete with war elephants.

 Historically, elephants were used for transportation and war and reigning monarchs maintained a large elephant corps.
 In more recent history, elephants were employed in the timber industry in the same way that they continue to be used in Burma.
 This employment allowed the maintenance of significant numbers of elephants.
 However, that changed in 1989 when the Thai government banned the logging industry.
 Thousands of elephants were abruptly thrown out of work.

 Some of these animals and their mahouts escaped over the border to continue plying their trade in Burma but many others were thrown into crisis.
 Often elephants were only leased by the logging companies and actually owned by comparatively poor villages or mahouts.
 Overnight, the elephant went from being the main bread winner in the family to an unaffordable outgoing; the cost of food and care being beyond the owners’ means.

-Some of the elephants found gainful employment in the tourist industry but many others are forced to eke out whatever existence they can.
+Some of the elephants found gainful employment in the tourist industry but many others are forced to seek out whatever existence they can.